FiloSottile/gvt/README.md

 ### `go build` can't find the vendored package

-Make sure you set `GO15VENDOREXPERIMENT=1`.
+Make sure you are using at least Go 1.5, set `GO15VENDOREXPERIMENT=1` if you are using Go 1.5 and didn't set `GO15VENDOREXPERIMENT=0` if you are using Go 1.6.

-Also note that GO15VENDOREXPERIMENT does not apply when outside the GOPATH tree.
-That is, your project must be somewhere in a subfolder of `$GOPATH`.
+Also note that native vendoring does not work outside the GOPATH tree.
+That is, your project MUST be somewhere in a subfolder of `$GOPATH`.

 ## License